unexpectedpanda/retool/readme.md

 You can update them from the GUI using the **File** menu, by running `updateclonelists.py`, or by downloading them yourself from this repository.

+## FAQs

+For the answers to common queries, check out the [Wiki](https://github.com/unexpectedpanda/retool/wiki/FAQs).

 ---